Symphony Messaging Dev Docs

 Here we annotate our class with the @RestControllerannotation, and use the @GetMapping annotation to map the HTTP GET request from our base path to a specific handler method, index().

-Now that we have a basic RESTful service setup, let's add some Symphony specific functionality.
+Now that we have a basic RESTful service setup, let's add some Symphony Messaging specific functionality.
 Specifically, let's create another handler method that handles the following POST request and sends a message into a specific conversation or stream:

 curl -X POST \